Growing organic Brazilian coffee gets more popular in that country. The natural model calls for a more rational approach to the environment.

 Also, there is a drop in organic coffee productivity compared with conventional systems, but in reality, organic coffee producers have managed to maintain a competitive productivity above the national average of regular coffee.

-One evidence depicting that the natural system can be productive is the case of the organic coffee producer, Paul do Amaral Gurgel, who entered the Guinness Book of Records when his plantation reached top productivity levels.
+One evidence depicting that the natural system can be productive is the case of the organic coffee producer, Paulo do Amaral Gurgel, who entered the Guinness Book of Records when his plantation reached top productivity levels.

 Former president of Brazil, Getulio Vargas, once ordered the burning of thousands of coffee bags to force higher prices on the foreign market.
 By then, no fertilizers or pesticides were used, and every coffee was organic coffee.